-Who’s more responsible for wellness engagement – the client or the vendor?
+Does engagement fall on the client or vendor?

-Don’t get us wrong – your new wellness vendor should be expected to do all of the heavy lifting when it comes to program setup, consulting on incentive design and communication strategy, providing best-practices for quarterly contests and campaigns, and supporting member questions.
-But our most successful clients have always been those who remain equally involved, excited about, and ready to see (and experience) real change within their organizations.
-We know our program can stand on its own, as we regularly help clients boost their engagement numbers and generate real health-habit improvement within the first year after implementation.
-To truly get the most out of it (and to reap the many long-term results mentioned below), though, consistent cooperation with an internal force makes all the difference.
+Sure, your new wellness vendor should be expected to do all of the heavy lifting when it comes to program setup, consulting on incentive design, guiding communication strategy, providing best practices for quarterly challenges and contests, and answering member questions.
+However, our most successful clients have always been those who remain equally involved, excited about, and ready to see (and engage with) real change within their organizations.
+While we regularly help clients boost their engagement numbers and generate real health-habit improvement within the first year after implementation, consistent cooperation with an internal force makes all the difference.

-Dr. Sarah Matyko from Senior Resource Group (SRG) is a shining example of walking the wellness walk and truly immersing herself in the Sonic Boom program (which SRG has co-branded internally as “Zest”).
-Since implementation, Dr. Matyko has taken it upon herself to:
+A admin of one of our most-engaged and successful clients is a shining example of walking the wellness walk and truly immersing into the Sonic Boom program.
+Since implementation, the admin took it upon herself to:

-- Identify 77 wellness ambassadors across 33 locations, which SRG calls “Zesty Besties” – these folks are empowered to promote the program at their particular location, helping with engagement, information sharing, and prize dissemination.
+- Identify 77 wellness ambassadors across those locations, all of who are empowered to promote the program at their particular location, helping with engagement, information sharing, and prize dissemination

-- Generate ongoing excitement through custom contests, everyday-wellness activities, and her enthusiastic/encouraging attitude.
+- Generate ongoing excitement through creative, tailored contests and her amazing attitude

-Sure, the most well-designed (and vendor-supported) programs can indeed show an impact with little-to-no interaction from the organization, simply based on their features and prebuilt communication tools – with stimulating activities, interesting gaming mechanics, engaging social aspects, and results-driven activity tracking, to name a few.
-However, the highest engagement (and the most significant results) are achieved by organizations where someone (or a group of someones) within the organization steps up to encourage ongoing involvement in various activities.
-And we’re not just talking about 50%-of-our-employees-logged-into-the-app-one-time results.
-We’re talking about…
+Of course, the most well-designed programs can indeed show an impact with little-to-no interaction from the organization (ours included).
+Creative features and prebuilt communication tools, along with stimulating activities, interesting gaming mechanics, engaging social aspects, and results-driven activity tracking, can improve a work environment simply by being introduced and used.
+However, the highest engagement (and the most significant results) are achieved when the organization gets as excited for involvement as its members … and takes steps to encourage that engagement.

 - Less employee turnover